Conveyancing Fees in Australia 2026: What You Should Pay in Every State

 Typical conveyancing fees NSW in 2026

-NSW runs around $1,500 to $3,300 all up, the most expensive in the country, particularly across Sydney metro.
-The state's detailed vendor disclosure and strata rules mean more work for your conveyancer, and a strata purchase pushes you toward the top of the range.
+The four NSW firms we read in August 2026 publish $990 to $2,200 in professional fees, plus $150 to $350 in searches for a house and $270 to $590 for strata.
+NSW has a reputation as the dearest state, and the sample doesn't really bear that out: across those four firms the pattern is mixed rather than a clean Sydney premium.
+The one firm publishing prices for both Sydney and regional NSW charges an identical fixed fee in Newcastle and in Sydney metro, and another notes that regional properties can cost more, not less, because council search fees run higher outside the city.
+What is true is that the state's detailed vendor disclosure and strata rules mean more work for your conveyancer, and a strata purchase pushes you toward the top of the range.
 One thing first home buyers should know: your conveyancer also lodges the NSW stamp duty exemption (up to $800,000) or concession (up to $1,000,000) as part of settlement, worth checking against our stamp duty calculator.

 Typical conveyancing fees VIC in 2026